hjoo5/gap_eul/README.md

 # Text Editor
 You are planning to implement the Text editor as a GUI.
+Using Python3 and tkinter, etc...

 ## Features
 #### change